grodansparadis/pyvscpclasses/README.md

-# pyvscpclasses
+# Official VSCP classes Python library

-This is Python definitions of VSCP classes
+This is the official Python classes library for the VSCP project (https://www.vscp.org).